 Of course, the best cure for this malady is prevention: Always provide adequate ventilation and drainage.
 In addition, Walker and Olivia use another prophylactic measure you might want to try: They mist their seedlings every fifth day or so with a foliar feed tea made from Equisetum arvense, a type of horsetail.
 They boil the equisetum for twenty minutes, strain it off, dilute the liquid, and spray.
-According to the biodynamic school of agriculture (explained in MOTHER N0.
-86, page 82), this substance will resist fungal infection by enhancing the plants' light-absorbing ability.
+According to the biodynamic school of agriculture, this substance will resist fungal infection by enhancing the plants' light-absorbing ability.

 Taking care of pricked-out seedlings is very similar to managing just-started ones: Give them lots of light, thorough waterings as needed, and occasional fertilizing with a homemade plant tea or similar nutrient.
 When the time to put them out in their real garden home is only a week or so away, you can begin hardening off your plants (adjusting them to the outdoors) by setting the trays outside for a few hours a day or moving them into a cold frame.